kaizen-ai/kaizenflow/documentation/notes/code_style.md

     log.info("Results are %s", ...)
     ```

-## If you find a bug, obsolete docstring in the code
+## If you find a bug or obsolete docstring/TODO in the code

 - The process is:
     - do a `git blame` to find who wrote the code